newartix/docker-dev/README.md

 # docker-dev
-Docker files and compose to run in Windows 10 Docker Desktop with PhpStorm, include mysql, php and nginx.
+Docker files and compose to simple run in dev with PhpStorm and on prod.
+Include mysql, php and nginx, redis and centrifugo.

 Expected that you create directories tree as like:
  - projects